SwarajD69/school_management_system/README.md

    npm run dev
    ```

-4. Open your browser and go to [http://localhost:3000](http://localhost:3000) to view the app.
+4. Open your browser and go to `http://localhost:3000/addSchool` or `http://localhost:3000/showSchools`

 ---